Aravkataria/Arch-Ai-Tex/README.md

 To train the GAN or Random Forest models from scratch, run the respective training scripts [floor_generater](floor_generater.py) and [room_predictor](room_predictor.py) respectively. the [floor_generater](floor_generater.py) will save the generator.pth, discriminator.pth model, and sample images per 10th epoch and will also save the checkpoint on every epoch. the [room_predictor](room_predictor.py) will save the room_predictor.joblib model after training.

+### programing of electronic components

+to program the electronic components for real time Sensor Dashboard we to program Arduino mega and ESP32 with [Arduino](mega/mega.ino) and [ESP32](esp32/esp32.ino) respectively which sends data in real time to a database with [server](server.py) with a delay of ~15 sec when connected to wifi.

 ### Generating Floor Plans